YanAmorelli/YanAmorelli/README.md

  <div>
   <p align="justify">
-    I'm graduating at statistical science at ENCE (Escola Nacional de Ciências Estatísticas) and have been working as a develolper for almost a year.
+    I'm a Statistics Undergraduate at ENCE (Escola Nacional de Ciências Estatísticas) and have been working as a develolper for almost a year.
 I'm a passionate learner who's always willing to learn new technologies and solve problems and create another ones (hehe).
-I'm currently interesting in web development and creating some cool features.
+I'm currently interested in web development and creating some cool features.
   </p>
  </div>